dhumblet/DHOptionsMenu/README.md

 ``` objc
 [menu hide];
 ```

+## Demo project

+Please use the [Demo project](https://github.com/dhumblet/DHOptionsMenu/tree/master/DHOptionsMenuDemo) to play with the code yourself.

 ## Alignment
 - DHOptionsMenuAlignLeft: Aligns menu items with the left side of the view that triggered the menu